Kenwood Historic District (St. Petersburg, Florida): Decline and revitalization

 The neighborhood fell into neglect beginning in the 1950s.
 Interstate 275 was built in the 1970s, forming Historic Kenwood's eastern boundary.
 U.S. 19 (34th Street), the western boundary, became more commercial during this time.
 The traditional "mom and pop" businesses on the southern boundary along Central Avenue declined.
 Beginning in the early 1990s, urban pioneers began a neighborhood revival in both Historic Kenwood and the Grand Central District which continues today.
 The LGBT community in particular has played a notable role in the revitalization of the neighborhood.
 Many investors and homeowners were a part of the LGBT community, and have transformed the tree-lined streets into a stable, well-landscaped neighborhood with a strong civic voice.
-The district remains home to many gay residents and gay friendly businesses.
+The district remains home to many gay residents and gay-friendly businesses.
 The annual St. Pete Pride celebration, the largest in the state, also used to take place within the district until it was moved downtown to along the waterfront in 2017.
-Many restorations to these historic homes and businesses have been made since the 1990s.
+Many restorations of these historic homes and businesses have been made since the 1990s.
 Some of these restoration efforts include the removal of non-historic vinyl and aluminum siding, as well as the reopening of many front porches that were once enclosed.
 Today, events such as monthly porch parties, the annual BungalowFest, Founders' Day, and St. Pete Pride attract many to the neighborhood.